nus-cs2103/website-base/admin/appendixE-gitHub.md

 1. Fork the repo to your personal GitHub account, if you haven't done so already.

-2. Create a branch named after the LO ID e.g. `W2.2b` ==Remember to switch to master branch before creating the new branch.==
+2. Create a branch named after the topic ID e.g. `W2.2b` ==Remember to switch to master branch before creating the new branch.==

 3. Commit your changes to that branch.
 Push to your fork.